What Is a Rootkit: Understand The Threat And Protect Yourself

 Rootkits can come in many forms, but there are two types that people need to look out for — user-mode rootkits and kernel-mode rootkits.

-• Kernel-mode rootkits embed themselves deep into the operating system, which makes it very difficult to detect and remove.
-This kind of rootkit is usually employed by hackers who wish to obtain complete control over a target computer.
+- Kernel-mode rootkits embed themselves deep into the operating system, which makes it very difficult to detect and remove.
+Hackers who wish to obtain complete control over a target computer usually employ this kind of rootkit.

 While there are certainly other types of rootkits out there, these two are the most common and dangerous types of rootkit attacks.
 They can even be used together, combining their capabilities and multiplying the possible damage they can impose.

-For instance, a user-mode rootkit can be employed to conceal malicious files from users, while the kernel-mode rootkit infects the operating system to grant unauthorized access to cybercriminals.
+For instance, a user-mode rootkit can conceal malicious files from users, while the kernel-mode rootkit infects the operating system to grant unauthorized access to cyber criminals.

 How does a rootkit work?

-Without getting too technical, rootkits work by using various techniques to gain access and control of a system.
-This includes taking advantage of vulnerabilities in the target’s OS, adding malicious codes to system files, modifying registry entries, or even hijacking the BIOS (basic input/output system) of the target computer.
-It all depends on the type of rootkit used and the goals of the perpetrators.
+Without getting too technical, rootkits use various techniques to gain access and control of a system.
+This includes taking advantage of vulnerabilities in the target’s OS, adding malicious codes to system files, modifying registry entries, or even hijacking the target computer’s BIOS (basic input/output system).
+It all depends on the type of rootkit used and the perpetrators’ goals.

 In the case of user-mode rootkits, they often infect systems through malware installations, while Kernel-mode rootkits typically use drive-by downloads (malicious codes that are downloaded and executed automatically after visiting a webpage) or physical access hacks.

 An investigation of the Stuxnet worm revealed the use of stolen private key certificates from the Taiwanese company RealTek, which allowed the attackers to sign their malicious code and bypass security checks.
-With these stolen certificates, they were also able to bypass the digital signature checks that are used to verify legitimate software.
+With these stolen certificates, they could also bypass the digital signature checks used to verify legitimate software.

 As previously mentioned, rootkits are dangerous because they are expressly designed to remain undetected to average users.
 Victims of such an attack don’t often realize that their computer is infected until much later after they start experiencing problems like random crashes and degraded system performance.

-The good news is that there are a lot of things that an average person can do to detect, remove and guard against rootkit attacks.
-The first step is to use a good antivirus program that has been proven to be capable of detecting and removing rootkits.
+The good news is that an average person can do many things to detect, remove and guard against rootkit attacks.
+The first step is to use a good antivirus program that has been proven capable of detecting and removing rootkits.

-One such antivirus program is McAfee Total Protection — a comprehensive security suite that includes rootkit detection and removal capabilities.
+One such antivirus program is McAfee Total Protection — a comprehensive security suite with rootkit detection and removal capabilities.
 However, remember that one quick scan may not be enough to detect rootkits.
 You should run a deep scan with your antivirus program at least once per month.

 But should you stop there?
 Well, not quite — as mentioned earlier, rootkits are notorious for leaving behind imprints of malicious code.
 To be safe, run another full scan until your antivirus software gives you the all-clear.